 - Los Angeles Police Department paid $24,000,000 in 2011 for settlements and verdicts related to accidents involving their police cars.

 - Chicago paid $7,000,000 in 2007 for settlements and verdicts related to accidents involving their patrol cars.

 - Fire Department of New York (NYFD) responded to 216,987 non-fire emergencies in 2011.

 - Since 1980, every state except New York and Alabama has had an increase in the percentage of Law Enforcement Officers deaths resulting from vehicular accidents.

 - An Australian study notes that ambulance providers are at a 50% greater risk being involved in a crash while on duty then when driving a private automobile.

 - Department of Emergency Medicine, Wright State University School of Medicine - "The siren is an extremely limited warning device, and exposure to siren noise can cause hearing loss.

 - Wake Accidents occur as a result of panic caused by hearing Sirens at last minute and drivers freezing where they at the instant of hearing a siren by slamming on their brakes.
 It is estimated that there are five wake accidents per emergency vehicle siren run.

 - Most private vehicle insurance policies are insufficient to cover the replacement cost of an ambulance or fire apparatus if the private vehicle driver is found responsible in an accident involving these emergency vehicles.
 This will create a significant out-of-pocket financial expense for that individual to make up the difference of the damage and the amount covered by the insurance carrier.

-STATISTICS VALIDATE THE INCREASE IN ACCIDENTS CAUSED BY DISTRACTED DRIVING, ACCIDENTS INVOLVING EMERGENCY VEHICLES AND THE INCREASING NUMBER OF FATALITIES AND INJURIES.
+STATISTICS VALIDATE THE ONGOING INCREASE IN ACCIDENTS CAUSED BY DISTRACTED DRIVING, ACCIDENTS INVOLVING EMERGENCY VEHICLES, AND THE

-2015 MARKED THE LARGEST INCREASE IN TRAFFIC DEATHS SINCE 1966
+2015 HAD THE LARGEST INCREASE IN TRAFFIC DEATHS SINCE 1966

 2016 TRAFFIC FATALITIES ARE UP 10.4% OVER 2015